alpcanmert/Software-Principles-HW-1/README.md

 ## Overview

-This repository serves as the submission for a homework assignment in the Software Principles class that [Yusuf Candır] and [Alp Can Mert] are collaboratively working on.
+This repository serves as the submission for a homework assignment in the Software Principles class that [Yusuf Candır] and [Alp Canmert] are collaboratively working on.
 [Visit The Department of Software Engineering at Işık University](https://www.isikun.edu.tr/akademik/muhendislik-fakultesi/bolumler-ve-programlar/bilgisayar-muhendisligi/programlar/lisans-programi/yazilim-muhendisligi)

 ## Getting Started